DocsTelepresence

 - install: Installs Telepresence in your CI server with latest version or the one specified by you.

-- login: Logs into Telepresence, you can create a personal intercept.
-You'll need a Telepresence API key and set it as an environment variable in your workflow.
+- login: Logs into Telepresence and allows you to create a personal intercept.
+You'll need a Telepresence API key which you must set as an environment variable in your workflow.
 See the acquiring an API key guide for instructions on how to get one.

 - connect: Connects to the remote target environment.